AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/Research Reports/Report_1.md

 The subteam considers that the vertical plate reactor design has the potential benefit of keeping bubbles stationary while they grow and accumulate.
 In the case of a fluidized bed reactor, bubbles may immediately travel upward once they form, since their formation site is mobile.
 They may depart the fluid at a smaller size, carrying a high internal pressure, and being likely to rupture and disperse into solution.

 The subteam intends to first design and fabricate a prototype fluidized bed reactor, and to evaluate its feasibility as a solution.
 The subteam will consider the vertical plate reactor at a later time in the semester and will weigh the merits of both designs.
+[Enough background information which is related to the problem.
+Diagrams are precise and understandable.
+You can breifly explain the outline of the rest of the report next time.(Since the first report is only four parts, it's good enough.)]

 ## Literature Review
 The subteam concentrated its research on two subjects in particular: the effect of ambient pressure on gas solubility, and bubble nucleation sites.
 Understanding these topics is necessary to understanding the subteam’s potential fluidized bed reactor.